zxcvbnmasdfghjk7/EconomyPlus/README.md

 # EconomyPlus

-A simple vault economy plugin.
+A simple vault economy plugin for Spigot.
+[More Features will be added soon!]

 **This repository is WIP**